MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/index.md

 ```

 > [!NOTE]
-> The target framework moniker for .NET 5.0 is moving from ".NETCoreApp5.0" to ".NET5.0".
-C#/WinRT pre-releases will use one or the other.
+> The target framework moniker for .NET 5.0 is moving from ".NETCoreApp5.0" to "net5.0".

 ## Reference an interop assembly